rubenwardy/minetest_modding_book/_en/basics/lua.md

 ### Integrated Programming Environments

-Integrated development environments (IDEs) allow you to more easily debug code, but are often more difficult to set up than a simple text editor.
+Integrated development environments (IDEs) allow you to easily debug code, but are often more difficult to set up than a simple text editor.

 One such IDE is Eclipse, which can be used with the Koneki Lua plugin.
-To use this:
+To use Eclipse and the Koneki Lua plugin when writing Minetest mods:

 * Install Eclipse and Koneki.
 * Create a new Lua project from existing source (specify Minetest's base directory).
-* Follow instructions from Koneki wiki on how to "Attach to remote Application" debugging.
+* Follow the "Attach to remote Application" debugging instructions from Koneki wiki.
 * It is suggested to add those lines from wiki at the beginning of builtin.lua.
 * Start the debugger.
 (Set "Break on first line" in debugger configuration to see if it is working).
 * Start Minetest.
-* Enter the game to startup Lua.
+* Enter the game to start Lua.

 ## Coding in Lua

 ### Program Flow

 Programs are a series of commands that run one after another.
-We call these commands "statements."
+We call these commands "statements".
-Program flow is how these statements are executed and different types of flow allow you to skip or jump over sets of commands.
+Program flow is how these statements are executed, and different types of flow allow you to skip or jump over sets of commands.

 There are three main types of flow: